jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/intel-hwa-tutorial.md

   :::tip

   These iGPUs have more computing power than entry-level, which makes them capable of multiple 4k HDR HEVC 10-bit transcoding at the same time.
-Note that the Gen 11 graphics has improved encoder quality over Gen 9 but not too much.
+Note that the Gen 11 graphics have a slightly improved encoder quality over Gen 9.

   :::